oqusous/RNN_imdb_classification/README.md

 |-----------|-----------|------------------|-----------------|
 | Accuracy  | 82%       | 85%              | 85%             |

+Next steps:
+- Finetune RNNs to increase by altering the architecture and using a different vector embedding representation.
-Next step is build a model using Transformer encoder pre-trained model BERT
+- Build a model using Transformer encoder pre-trained model BERT.